raspberrypilearning/scratch-3-phrasebook/en/step_5.md

 --- /task ---
 --- task ---
 Test your code to ensure everything works correctly.

-Does the backdrop switch between the two you selected?
+Can you switch between backdrops by clicking on the sprites?

-Do the sprites appear and disappear as expected?
+Do the sprites appear and disappear as they should?

 ![Test code to switch backdrops](images/testBackdropSwap.gif)
 --- /task ---